peteseta/physics-ia/main.typ

       [Guitar body and electronics],
       [To minimize random error from the frequency response imparted by the pickups and guitar body.],
-      [The neck pickup on the same guitar will be used across trials.], [Plectrum choice and picking technique],
+      [The neck pickup setting on the same guitar/pickup combination will be used across trials.],
+      [Plectrum choice and picking technique],
       [Different plectrums and picking techniques may affect the harmonic composition.
         This also controls $A$ in @amplitude_eq.],